 Quilts in Print

 Here is a list of references to quilts and quiltmaking that I have found in fiction and non-quilt book non-fiction as I have read.
-These are not specifically quilt books or in the quilt fiction genre.
+These are not specifically quilt books or, necessarily, in the quilt fiction genre.
 I will add references either as quotes when I read the book or as descriptions if I listen to the book.
 This is not an exhaustive list and I will add to it as I come across references.
+I also do not include books I do not recommend.
 This list is in alphabetical order by title.
+I have provided Amazon affiliate links for your convenience.
+Visit your local library to borrow the books.

 A Different Kind of Normal by Cathy Lamb.
 Jaden has family quilts hanging on the walls of her house.